-There’s something so warming and loving about making an apple pie.
-I dare you to try but I’m pretty sure no one is able to eat an apple pie angry.
+There's something so warming and loving about making an apple pie.
+I dare you to try but I'm pretty sure no one is able to eat an apple pie angrily.
 If you can, show me on Instagram.
-I would love to see!
+I would love to see it!
 No cheating and pretending you are angry though!

-Once you realize you that a perfectly balanced, vegan apple pie can brighten even the gloomiest November day, you’ll stop try to take an angry apple pie eating selfie and just enjoy it! :)
+Once you realize that a perfectly balanced, vegan apple pie can brighten even the gloomiest November day, you'll stop trying to take an angry apple pie-eating selfie and just enjoy it! :)

-The trick to a good apple pie ,whether it be vegan or not, is choosing the right apples.
+The trick to a good apple pie, whether it is vegan or not, is choosing the right apples.
 You need nice tart apples.
-I prefer granny smith but you can go with royal gala, empire or even golden delicious apples as well.
-You’ll also want to make sure you slice your apples in roughly the same way.
-You’ll want all your apples to have an even cook on them.
+I prefer granny smith but you can go with a royal gala, empire, or even golden delicious apples as well.
+You'll also want to make sure you slice your apples in roughly the same way.
+You'll want all your apples to have an even cook on them.

 Another newbie apple pie mistake I often

 see taste is that people think adding lots of cinnamon will miraculously make the apple pie taste 200x better.
-So let’s answer this quick question.
+So let's answer this quick question.
 What should apple pie taste like?
 Like cinnamon pie?
-No. Like all spice pie?
+No. Like all-spice pie?
 No. Like sugar?
-No. Mmmm…Oh right…like APPLE PIE.
-Keyword being APPLE.
+No. Mmmm...Oh right...like APPLE PIE.
+The keyword is APPLE.
 Go easy on the spices.
 You want a hint of cinnamon and sweetness. not an overwhelming amount.

 I also want to point out that I used whole cane sugar or also known as sucanat.
-It’s basically just dehydrated sugar cane juice and therefore retains all of molasses content of sugar cane.
-Because of the molasses in whole cane sugar you won’t need to add too much of it.
-Usually in baking you’ll need about 2/3 of what the recipe is calling for in white sugar.
-You’ll also get a nice caramel like taste from it which works wonderful in this apple pie.
-If you don’t have sucanat on hand then feel free to use white sugar.
+It's basically just dehydrated sugar cane juice and therefore retains all of the molasses content of sugar cane.
+Because of the molasses in whole cane sugar, you won't need to add too much of it.
+Usually, in baking, you'll need about ⅔ of what the recipe is calling for in white sugar.
+You'll also get a nice caramel-like taste from it which works wonderfully in this apple pie.
+If you don't have sucanat on hand then feel free to use white sugar.
 See the notes of the recipe then.

 Now your pie just needs a top.
 I prefer making lattice top for pies.
 I think it looks nicer and I actually like making it.
 Makes me feel crafty :) If you aren't in a crafty mood, you can always bake the pie without a top or just roll out the pie top place it on top and cut some slits in the top.

-Otherwise, lattice is the way to go.
-You’ll want to roll out your pie dough and cut it into strips.
-I like using 1 inch strips but you can also make a smaller lattice.
-Just make sure you use a yard stick or a different way of measuring to make sure they are all the same size.
-You don’t need to worry too much about the length at this point.
+Otherwise, the lattice is the way to go.
+You'll want to roll out your pie dough and cut it into strips.
+I like using 1-inch strips but you can also make a smaller lattice.
+Just make sure you use a yardstick or a different way of measuring to make sure they are all the same size.
+You don't need to worry too much about the length at this point.
 Just make sure they are longer than your pie plate.

-Then you’ll want to start weaving.
+Then you'll want to start weaving.
 Everyone weaves their lattice in a slightly different way.
-For a step by step lattice pie top look here.
-Otherwise if you are feeling adventurous then dive right in and realize that inner weaver!
-Make sure to touch the dough as little as possible you still want to little streaks of butter going through the dough.
+For a step-by-step lattice pie top look here.
+Otherwise, if you are feeling adventurous then dive right in and realize that inner weaver!
+Make sure to touch the dough as little as possible you still want little streaks of butter going through the dough.

-Make sure to cut of the excess length from each strip of dough off and fold it over or up depending on the look you are going for :)
+Make sure to cut off the excess length from each strip of dough and fold it over or up depending on the look you are going for :)

 There you have it.
 A perfectly delicious Whole Wheat Vegan Apple Pie!